erkyrath/lectrote/README.md

     python3 makedist.py linux
     python3 makedist.py win32-x64

-If you want to code-sign the Mac version, you currently have to do it manually between the `-b` and `-z` steps.
-Yes, I should add an option for this.
+If you want to code-sign the Mac version, use the --macsign argument:

+    python3 makedist.py darwin --macsign 'Developer ID Application: ...'

+You must be a registered Apple developer to do this.
+The argument must be the name of the "Developer Id Application" certificate in your keychain.
+Run the Keychain Access app to see this.
+If you don't have one, the easiest way to set it up is to run Xcode, open the Preferences, select Accounts, and hit Manage Certificates.

 ## Packaging a bound game